 See the Environment Variables section for more details.

-You can configure a Worker Nodes using CLI commands of this form:
+You can configure a Worker Node using CLI commands of this form:

-Compared to a single-instance deployment, deploying in distributed mode changes LogStream's menu structure in two ways.
-The top menu adds Worker Groups, Workers, and Mappings items to manage Workers and their assignments.
+Compared to a single-instance deployment, deploying in distributed mode changes LogStream's menu structure in a few ways.
+The top menu adds Worker Groups, Workers, and Mappings tabs – all to manage Workers and their assignments.

-To access the Data (menu), Routes, Pipelines, and Knowledge items as shown above, click the Worker Groups tab, then click into an individual Worker Group to display its submenu.
-This submenu adds a System Settings item, through which you can manage configuration per Worker Group.
+To access the Data (drop-down), Routes, Pipelines, and Knowledge items on the light-colored submenu shown above, click the Worker Groups tab, then click into your desired Worker Group to display its submenu.
+This submenu also adds a System Settings tab, through which you can manage configuration per Worker Group.

 For comparison, here is a single-instance deployment's single-level top menu:

-The repositioning of Data, Routes, Pipelines, and Knowledge items to the Worker Groups submenu applies to several instructions and screenshots that you'll see throughout this documentation.
+This repositioning of Data, Routes, Pipelines, and Knowledge tabs to the Worker Groups (or Default Group) submenu also applies to several instructions and screenshots that you'll see throughout this documentation.

 The Master Node has two primary roles: